1sand0s/AT89S51-8051-General-Purpose-Board/README.md

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/1sand0s/AT89S51-8051-General-Purpose-Board)

 <h2> What is it? </h2>
 This is a breakout for AT89S51 that I used during my research at UT Austin.
-The objective was to predict vulnerability of firmware running on the AT89S51 to Electromagnetic (EM) Side-Channel attacks.
+The objective was to study the vulnerability of firmware running on the AT89S51 to Electromagnetic (EM) Side-Channel attacks.

 <h2> What we accomplished </h2>

-1. We were successful in writing an instruction dissassembler that was able to dissassemble firware with up to 98% accuracy using the EM side-channel
+1. We were successful in writing an instruction dissassembler that was able to dissassemble firmware with up to 98% accuracy using the EM side-channel

-2. We were successful in writing a cycle level EM trace simulator that is capable of synthesizing EM trace corresponding to a firmware running on the AT89S51
+2. We were successful in writing a cycle level EM trace simulator that is capable of synthesizing EM trace corresponding to a firmware running on the AT89S51 with up to 90% accuracy

 3. We used the cycle level EM trace simulator to successfully predict control flow leakge of the firmware and optimize it to show a decrease in control flow leakage
 <h2> What the repository contains ? </h2>